 Speech Therapy Ideas for Spring

-Springtime welcomes an abundance of opportunity for incorporating seasonal crafts and play in language sessions.
-Creating speech therapy activities according to the season is a great way to keep lessons fresh and relevant.
-These lessons can be created around both monolingual and English language learners.
+Springtime welcomes an abundance of opportunity for incorporating seasonal crafts and play in sessions.
+Creating speech therapy activities according to the season is a great way to keep lessons fresh and relevant for your students.
+These lessons can be created considering the language needs for both monolingual and English language learners.
 To help you get started, our team has put together a list of speech therapy activity ideas for spring to help inspire you.

-As school based SLPs we frequently include books in our sessions as a way to work on vocabulary, narrative, and language skills.
-When selecting books to work with CLD students consider who are the main characters, the setting, and the concepts it includes.
-We also recommend you consider your students background experiences and family heritage when selecting literature for you sessions.
+As school based SLPs we frequently include books in our sessions to work on vocabulary, narrative, and language skills.
+When selecting books to work with culturally and linguistically diverse (CLD) students consider who are the main characters, the setting, and the concepts it includes.
+We also recommend you consider your students background experiences and family heritage when selecting literature for your sessions.
+You can adapt any of these books to fit your lesson and students objective, while making it relatable to the current season.
 Here are a few recommendations:

 Springtime Scavenger Hunt

 As a follow up activity, ask your students if their families do anything special to celebrate the beginning of Spring or during the Springtime.
-You may talk about how in some places in the world the seasons never change and Spring is not special.
-Consider reaching out to students’ familiesand ask if they have photos of special springtime events, places or faces to share to tie in each students’ unique experience of spring.
+You may talk about how in some places in the world the seasons never change, and Spring is special in a different way.
+Consider reaching out to students’ families and ask if they have photos of special springtime events, places or faces to share to tie in each students’ unique experience of spring.
 This can be a great way to embrace differences in families and to share unique backgrounds.

 Outdoor Spring Bingo

 Take time to brainstorm items and other things that are related to spring with your students.
 Talk about different sounds, sights, and smells.
 Next, hand each child a laminated outdoor spring bingo card to use.
 Make these ahead of time and include words on the bingo card that concentrate on vocabulary for the season.
-All of the words should be found around the building or area where you will be walking.
+All the words should be found around the building or area where you will be walking.
 You could include animals that you see regularly like squirrels, robins, or bunnies.
-Perhaps there is a flagpole, special tree, or flowers around – anything that students will be able to identify.
-Consider the previous exposure to the vocabulary and determine is you need to present the concepts before playing the game.
+Perhaps there is a flagpole, special tree, or flowers around – anything that students will be able to identify in their environment and relate it to Spring.
+Consider the previous exposure to the vocabulary and determine is you need to discuss new concepts before playing the game.

-Hand each child a dry erase marker to use for marking their bingo card.
-These work well so they may be used additional times.
-Explain that as you walk outside and sit down in a designated area, they will have time to look around and fill in their card.
-The first person to yell bingo has to talk through where they spotted each item.
-This helps to practice language skills, articulation, and social pragmatics.
+Hand each child the bingo card with a dry erase marker to use for marking their card.
+Give the students time to look around and fill in their card with the objects they find.
+The first student to yell bingo has to talk through where they spotted each item.
+If you are not able to go outside you may play regular Bingo by calling out the words and have the students say where they would generally see that item during Spring.
+This activity will help to practice language skills, articulation, and social pragmatics.